Climate Change / Climate Science

 - Watt-for-watt, nuclear power plants produce 1 gram of waste for every

-ton of waste produced through chemical power generation.
+ton of chemical waste produced through burning fossil fuels.
 Since one ton is a

 million times greater than one gram (1 g x 1,000 = 1 Kg; 1 Kg x 1,000 = 1 Metric